PaddlePaddle/PaddleSpeech/README.md

 ## Training a model

 `train.py` is the main caller of the training module.
-We show several examples of usage below.
+Examples of usage are shown below.

 - Start training from scratch with 8 GPUs: